f3d-app/f3d/doc/user/14-LIMITATIONS_AND_TROUBLESHOOTING.md

 > My model shows up all wrong, with inverted surfaces everywhere.

 Your data probably contains translucent data.
-Turn on translucency support by pressing `P` or using the `-p` command-line option.
+Turn on translucency support by pressing <kbd>P</kbd> or using the `-p` command-line option.

 > My 3D Gaussian Splatting data in .ply format isn't opened properly.